 A list of patterns to ignore when finding files.
-The defaults by language are:

 Path to output the generated AutoAPI files into, including the generated index page.
 This path must be relative to the source directory of your documentation files.
 This can be used to place the generated documentation anywhere in your documentation hierarchy.

 Whether to insert the generated documentation into the TOC tree.
 If this is

 False, the default AutoAPI index page is not generated and you will need to include the generated documentation in a TOC tree entry yourself.

 Which docstring to insert into the content of a class.

 both: Use the concatenation of the class docstring and the